hobobandy/aistocot/README.md

 ### aisdispatcher

+**NOTE:** This container does not start/use the new web interface - yet?

 * aisdispatcher/Dockerfile

     This block is located in the Stage 2 section, near the bottom of the file.
 It must be left there to be loaded in the right environment for substitution.